FelgoSDK/Flutter-ReactNative-Felgo-Comparison/README.md

 # Flutter, React Native & Felgo: Cross-platform Framework Comparison

-In this repository you can find the source-code related to this [article](https://blog.felgo.com/cross-platform-app-development/flutter-react-native-felgo-framework-comparison).

 In the article we compared Felgo and two of the most popular cross-platform frameworks: Flutter and React Native.
 Here you can find various sample appilications, from the mandatory "Hello World" to real-world scenarios implemented using the three Frameworks.

 Overall with Felgo, we measured less lines of code with more platform supported, but don't trust our words, check our code.